-AARP is providing information and resources about COVID-19 to help older Mainers and their families protect themselves from the virus and prevent it from spreading to others.
-We're also providing state-specific information which is updated regularly here.
+AARP is providing information and resources about COVID-19 to help older Ohioans, and their families protect themselves from the virus and prevent it from spreading to others.

 1. Has anyone in the nursing home tested positive for COVID-19?

 - This includes residents as well as staff or other vendors who may have been in the nursing home.

 - Ohio recently issued an order addressing this concern.
 Here is a link to the order issued by Dr. Amy Acton, Director of Ohio Department Health, instructing all nursing homes and residential care facilities to notify residents and guardians of positive or probable cases of COVID-19.
 READ ORDER.

 2. What is the nursing home doing to prevent infections?

 - How are nursing home staff being screened for COVID-19, especially when they leave and re-enter the home.